 Data is something all of us will have to be comfortable, especially in business.”Storytelling with Data” is a book built to help professionals thrive in this world.
 In the past, business communication focused on the presentation of data.
 As long as the data was formatted, the design was a secondary issue.

 In this era, design is what separates good professional communication from bad communication.
 “Storytelling with Data” helps professionals do more than present well-designed data.
 It helps business professionals tell a story with that data.
 Readers learn how to apply the right context, choose the right graphic to display data, and how to direct your audience to the most important parts of your data.
 Using this book, professionals will learn how to present and deliver their data with clarity and power.

+Don’t let the age of this book disuade you.
 “Presentation Zen” is a classic centered around bringing clarity into a presentation.
 Unlike some of the books on this list, the book isn’t really concerned with technical details or innovation.
 “Presentation Zen” is focused solely on communicating well.
 It focuses on three key parts of the presentation: preparation, design, and delivery.
 If you get these three aspects of your presentation right, the rest will be effortless.

 The key is doing this with clarity, not clutter.
 “Presentation Zen”, by a multi-talented speaker and consultant Garr Reynolds, can definitely help with that.

 In the book Made to Stick, Chip and Dan Heath reveal six traits of ideas that "stick" (a memorable metaphor for have a big effect).
 These steps are applied to many examples throughout the book including a hoax about kidney theft.